quicwg/base-drafts/draft-ietf-quic-tls.md

 - If the packet is from a previously installed encryption level, it MUST not contain data which extends past the end of previously received data in that flow.
-[TODO(ekr): Double check that this can't happen].
 Implementations MUST treat any violations of this requirement as a connection error of type PROTOCOL_VIOLATION.

 Each time that TLS is provided with new data, new handshake octets are requested from TLS.
 TLS might not provide any octets if the handshake